 Disaccharides – found in dairy products like milk, cheese, butter, ice cream

 Monosaccharides – simple sugars found in honey, cane sugar and fruit

 And Polyols – a naturally occurring sugar found in a range of fruits and vegetables

 The FOODMAP theory is that certain foods that ferment rapidly in the gut can be triggers of IBS.
 For people who suffer from IBS it is believed that these short-chain carbohydrates remain largely unabsorbed in the small intestine and that leads to bloating, gas and potentially diarrhea.

-By avoiding or eliminating FOODMAP foods it is believed that IBS can be controlled.
+Irritable Bowel Syndrome diet is basically avoiding or eliminating FOODMAP foods.
+It is believed that IBS can be controlled that way.

 Most people with IBS endure a long and tedious road of food elimination.
 Over the course of months or even years they attempt to eliminate one type of food at a time to find out if their IBS is caused by a certain food.
 This is a difficult process and takes discipline and rigor.